-As the time passes since our loss, we lose one self and become another.
+As time passes since our loss, we lose ourselves and become another.
 It’s exhausting, this changing of selves.

 “But I don’t want to become a different person,” you say.
 You expected your life to be super settled by now.
 You have your partner, your home, a life that feels like you.

 But you have no choice.
 You don’t want to be lost or tormented or conflicted about all the changes–you just are.